The hTERT ICC assay is an immunocytochemistry test that is used as an adjunct to urine cytology.

-Telomerase is well recognised as a remarkable biomarker used by 85% of cancers to enable immortal cell replication.
+Telomerase is well recognised biomarker used by 85% of epithelial cancers to enable immortal cell replication.
 This occurs through the enzymatic role telomerase plays in the repair of chromosome ends known as telomeres.
 Ordinarily, cell telomeres shorten with each successive cell division until the cell dies, a process called senescence.
 Telomerase counteracts this telomere shortening process by adding new telomeric repeat sequences, effectively repairing the end of the telomere.

 The discovery of telomerase and its role in cellular immortality resulted in a Nobel Prize for Elizabeth Blackburn PhD and her colleagues.
 Link to press release

 Translating telomerase into a biomarker of clinical activity is complex.
 The telomerase enzyme comprises: